odpf/depot/docs/reference/configuration/maxcompute.md

 * Example value: `topic=string,partition=integer,offset=integer,timestamp=timestamp`
 * Type: `optional`

-## SINK_MAXCOMPUTE_PROTO_UNSET_FIELD_DEFAULT_VALUE_ENABLE

-Configuration for enabling the default value for unset fields in the protobuf message.
-This config will be used for enabling the default value for unset fields in the protobuf message.
-Otherwise, the unset fields will be set to null.

-* Example value: `true`
-* Type: `required`
-* Default value: `false`

 ## SINK_MAXCOMPUTE_SCHEMA

 Contains the schema of the MaxCompute table.
 Schema is a dataset grouping of table columns.
 Further documentation on MaxCompute [Schema](https://www.alibabacloud.com/help/en/maxcompute/user-guide/schemas).